verdaccio/website/website/translated_docs/zh-CN/what-is-verdaccio.md

 ### Cover your Projects with a Multi purpose Lightweight Node.js Registry

 This talk is about Verdaccio, an open-source, multi-purpose, lightweight proxy, and private registry.
 It explains all the benefits and good practices about how to run a registry that will make your projects look awesome, could be used for hosting a registry, emulate real testing environments or improve your developer workflow. <iframe width="560" height="315" src="https://www.youtube.com/embed/oVCjDWeehAQ?enablejsapi=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen mark="crwd-mark"></iframe>

-<div id="codefund">''</div>

 * 它是基于Node.js的网页应用程序
 * 它是私有npm registry